Categorification and mirror symmetry for Grassmannians: Superpotential and tropicalisation

 where $E_{ts}$ and $F_{ts}$ are the middle terms of the mutation sequences for $T_{ij}$ from \eqref{eq:mut-two}.
 At a general vertex $ts$ in the Gabriel quiver, there are three incoming arrows from $t (s+1)$, $(t-1) (s-1)$ and $(t+1) s$ and three outgoing arrows to $(t-1) s$, $(t+1) (s+1)$ and $t (s-1)$, giving

 and thus, by the substitution $p_{ij}=\xvar^{[T,T_{ij}]}$, we obtain the required expression \eqref{eq:req-for-beta} to complete the induction.

-In the border cases, where $s=1$ or $t=1$, there is a cancellation in \eqref{eq:req-for-beta}, due to a term in both the numerator and denominator that is $p_\vempty$.
+In the border cases, where $s=1$ or $t=1$, there is a cancellation in \eqref{eq:req-for-beta}, due to the term $p_\vempty$ in both the numerator and denominator.
 In the quiver, there is one incoming and one outgoing arrow missing, which precisely compensates for this cancellation and so (a slight variant of) the above argument is still valid.

 \itmref{itm:prSP2} is similar to \itmref{itm:prSP1}, so we omit the details. \itmref{itm:prSP3} is immediate because $\minor{\MRnum{0}}$ and $\minor{\MRnum{n-k}}$ are rectangle cluster variables (cf.~\eqref{eq:M-in-addT}).
 To write the sums as in \eqref{eq:MRsp-rect} make the change of variables $(i,j)=(t+1,s+1)$ for \itmref{itm:prSP1} and $(i,j)=(s'+1,t+1)$ for \itmref{itm:prSP2}. \end{proof}